EasyDutch-uBO/EasyDutch/CONTRIBUTING.md

     !
 2021-04-27
     ||androidplanet.nl,iphoned.nl##.dynamic-content-native

-This way this documents why a filter was added, and how to verify whether an old filter is still needed.
+This way we know why a filter was added, and how to verify whether an old filter is still needed.
 The comment line preceding the filter(s) to solve a specific issue should be only a URL to the issue.
 The issue itself can contains all the details about how the issue was solved, and why it was solved this way, etc.

 ##### Commit message